bahrus/mount-observer/README.md

 There may be two abilities developers currently lack completely, which this API would provide, if it were built into the platform.
 This functionality seems exceedingly difficult to polyfill reliably:

 1. It is unclear how to use mutation observers to observe changes to [custom state](https://developer.mozilla.org/en-US/docs/Web/API/CustomStateSet).
-The closest thing might be a solution like [this](https://davidwalsh.name/detect-node-insertion), but that falls short for elements that aren't visible.
+The closest thing might be a solution like [this](https://davidwalsh.name/detect-node-insertion), but that falls short for elements that aren't visible, or during template instantiation.

 2. Knowing when an element, previously being monitored for, passes totally "out-of-scope", so that no more hard references to the element remain.
 This would allow for cleanup of no longer needed weak references without requiring polling.